• About Us

 In the United States, as in most other countries, using a VPN is perfectly legal.
 Some websites attempt to block VPN connections, but this depends on their own terms of use.
 It's important to know that, although using a VPN is legal, some of the activities performed while using VPNs may still be illegal.
 Activities such as downloading copyrighted content or accessing dark web markets are illegal with or without a VPN.

-4. Are there any differences between VPN apps for Windows and VPN apps for Android?
+4. Are there differences between VPN apps for Windows and VPN apps for Android?

-For example, common features in Windows apps, such as multi-hop, backhaul functionality, and custom DNS settings, may not always be available in the same Android service app.
-Meanwhile, features like split tunneling and support for the IKEv2 protocol may only be available on Android.
-This is generally due to compatibility issues and development resources.
-Additionally, you're likely to find differences in the interface and overall user experience between apps on the two operating systems.
-Often, the Windows app will display more information, which is then omitted from the Android app due to screen size restrictions.
+For example, features common in Windows applications, such as multi-hop, slicing functionality, and custom DNS settings, may not always be available in the same service application for Android.
+Meanwhile, features like split tunneling and IKEv2 protocol support may only be available on Android.
+This is generally due to compatibility issues and development resource limitations.
+Furthermore, you're likely to encounter differences in the interface and overall user experience between the applications on the two operating systems.
+Often, the Windows application will display more information, which is then omitted from the Android application due to screen size restrictions.

 Again, this shouldn't affect the VPN's core functionality in either app, meaning users can choose the version that best suits their needs based on their usage requirements and device preferences.